Preface

 \[ {\bf F} = - c{\bf v} , \]

-which leads to the generalised force
+which leads to the generalized force

 \[ Q = -c R^2 \dot{\theta} \qquad\mbox{since} \quad {\bf v} = R\dot{\theta} . \]